joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 * Information bot
 * IoT bot

-There is one more scenario, for a Commerce bot, but we will go over that after the activity that follows this session.
+There is one more scenario, for a Commerce bot, but we will go over that in the activity that follows this session.

 While we will present specific architectures, it's important to note that these will vary largely depending on your specific scenario.
+We're simply trying to call out when and how you might piece services together.

 ### Section 1.1: Cortana skills bot